-- Soak your feet in herbs, while enjoying some interesting tea at Soakology.
+- Soak your feet in herbs while enjoying some exotic tea at Soakology.

 - Take time to stroll down the cobblestones of Commercial Street.
 It lies right along the working waterfront and is full of stores and restaurants.

-- From Portland you can see a small fort in the middle of Casco Bay, Fort Gorges (pronounced gorgeous).
-You can kayak or take a water taxi to explore this fort which was obsolete before it had a chance to be used.
+- You can see a small fort in the middle of Casco Bay, Fort Gorges (pronounced gorgeous), from Portland.
+You can kayak or take a water taxi to explore this fort, which was obsolete before it had a chance to be used.

-- The mail get delivered to Portland’s islands by boat and you can join in the delivery.
+- The mail gets delivered to Portland’s islands by boat, and you can join in the delivery.
 Book passage on Portland’s Mail Boat tour.

 - Chew a piece of gum while ambling by the Hub Furniture building at 291 Fore Street.
-This locations was the first chewing gum factory in the US making a spruce gum, State of Maine Pure Spruce Gum.
+This location was the first chewing gum factory in the US, making spruce gum, State of Maine Pure Spruce Gum.

 - The theme of this blog is discovering the adventures in each day.
 That is also what the Umbrella Cover Museum is about- celebrating the mundane.

 - Cryptozoology is “the study of hidden animals.” such as Big Foot and Nessie.
 And in Portland, you can visit the International Cryptozoology Museum!

 - Since you are exploring the creepy side of Portland, take part in a Haunted Walking Tour of the Old Port.